 Opioids attach to things called receptors on nerve cells in your brain, spinal cord, and other places to block pain messages that your body is sending to your brain.
 They also trigger your brain to release dopamine, a chemical that makes you feel good.

-If you need to stop taking opioids, talk with your doctor.
+Prescription opioids are usually safe to use for a short time and as directed by your doctor.
+If you need to stop taking long-term opioids, talk with your doctor.
 To do it safely, you need to take less of the drugs slowly over time as a medical team keeps a close watch over you.

 Common signs of opioid withdrawal include: